 Now, if you divide the hourly rate ($24) by 60 minutes, they are making .40 cents a minute.
 Now you have a base rate (by the minute and by the hour) for all the sewing that you do.

-I have a spiral notebook that I used when I first began that tells what each alteration was in detail and how many minutes it took me to do the alteration.
+I have a spiral notebook that I used when I first began that describes each alteration in detail and how many minutes it took me to do the alteration.
 You might want to do the same.
 Because, all these years later, my rate is higher and all I have to do is multiply the number of minutes it takes by the minute rate I charge.

 In addition, I may not do a certain alteration very often (there are some that I have only done once or twice in 20 years!) so this notebook is very valuable in helping me give an estimate to the customer should they ask for one.

-When giving an estimate, be sure to tell them that it is a ballpark figure because you want to give yourself room for very strange construction that you find once in awhile in some ready made garments.
+When giving an estimate, be sure to tell them that it is a ballpark figure because you want to give yourself room for unusual construction that you find once in awhile in some ready made garments.
+Unusual construction generally means longer time.
 Sometimes certain alterations just take longer than you thought they would.